stevenmukama/React-magician/README.md

 # 📖 [Bookstore components] <a name="about-project"></a>

 > This is a project that is built with reactjs and css.
-You can add, substract, multiply.

 **[Bookstore components]** is a web app built with reactjs and css.